Conundroy/In-Deep-Shit/README.md

-# In Deep Shit personal repo by Roy aka "Dang Hoang"
+# In Deep Shit personal repo